Adaptive Conformal Prediction for Quantum Machine Learning: Introduction

 For QML models to become trustworthy tools, they must also incorporate reliable uncertainty quantification.
 This challenge is heightened by the hardware noise in current noisy intermediate-scale quantum (NISQ) devices, which may vary in both character and severity over time \citep{proctor2020detecting}.

-Conformal prediction stands out as a technique for uncertainty quantification, offering distribution-free, finite-sample guarantees on predictive performance \citep{caprio2025joyscategoricalconformalprediction}.
+Conformal prediction stands out as a technique for uncertainty quantification, offering distribution-free, finite-sample guarantees on predictive performance \citep{gentleintrocp}.
 Its principal function is to post-process predictive model outputs to produce prediction sets that encompass the true outcome with a user-specified probability.
-Conformal prediction is appealing within the machine learning community for its ability to function as a wrapper around black-box models \citep{caprio2025conformalized}.
+Conformal prediction is appealing within the machine learning community for its ability to function as a wrapper around black-box models \citep{caprio2025joyscategoricalconformalprediction, caprio2025conformalized}.

-A commonly used variant, known as Split Conformal Prediction, was recently extended to quantum models in \cite{QuantumCP}.
-Their seminal work introduces the Quantum Conformal Prediction (QCP) framework, which is designed to make use of the sampled measurement outcomes of parametrised quantum circuits (PQCs).
+A commonly used variant, known as split conformal prediction, was recently extended to quantum models in \cite{QuantumCP}.
+Their seminal work introduces the quantum conformal prediction (QCP) framework, which is designed to use measurements from parametrised quantum circuits (PQCs).
 When tested on quantum hardware, QCP consistently maintained the target coverage level \citep{QuantumCP}.
 However, the theoretical guarantees of QCP require a simplifying assumption: that the noise processes within the quantum hardware remain stationary over time.

-In this work, we demonstrate without this assumption, one can no longer assert that conformity scores are exchangeable, a property that is necessary for standard conformal guarantees.
+In this work, we demonstrate that, without this assumption, one can no longer assert that conformity scores are exchangeable, a property that is necessary for standard conformal guarantees.
 To address this, we extend Adaptive Conformal Inference \citep{ACI} to the quantum setting, yielding the Adaptive Quantum Conformal Prediction (AQCP) algorithm.
 This algorithm incorporates online recalibration to explicitly handle non-stationary hardware noise and exhibits greater stability than QCP in experiments using an IBM quantum processor.
-AQCP is straightforward to implement and provides reliable representation of uncertainty for QML models under arbitrary hardware noise conditions.
-Alongside demonstrating AQCP's effectiveness, we provide experimental analysis of various score functions, comparing the average set size they induce when used with AQCP.
+AQCP is straightforward to implement and provides a reliable representation of uncertainty for QML models under arbitrary hardware noise conditions.
+Alongside demonstrating AQCP's effectiveness, we provide an experimental analysis of various score functions, comparing the average set size they induce when used with AQCP.